AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/edit-issues.md

    >[!NOTE]
    >
    >Depending on how your Workfront administrator set the permissions for the sections in your custom form, not everyone can view or edit the same fields on a given custom form.
 The permissions to edit fields within a section of a custom form depend on the permissions you have on the issue itself.
 For information about setting permissions on sections of a custom form, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
-For information about setting issue permissions, see [Share an issue in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-an-issue.md).
+For information about setting issue permissions, see [Share an issue](../../../workfront-basics/grant-and-request-access-to-objects/share-an-issue.md).

 1. Click **Save Changes** or continue editing the following sections.